Princeton University logo

 About Princeton University

-Princeton University: A historic Ivy League beacon of transformative education and groundbreaking research.
+Princeton University: A historic Ivy League beacon of innovation and research, shaping global leaders for over 275 years.

 Key Highlights

-• Founded in 1746, it is the fourth-oldest institution of higher education in the United States and one of nine colonial colleges.
+• Founded in 1746, it's the fourth-oldest institution of higher education in the U.S. and one of nine colonial colleges.

-• Affiliated with 81 Nobel laureates, 16 Fields Medalists, and 17 Turing Award laureates as alumni, faculty, or researchers.
+• Affiliated with 81 Nobel laureates, 16 Fields Medalists, and 17 Turing Award laureates.

 Timeline